fbpx

 Copper

-There are several copper-nickel alloys suitable for marine applications.
-Examples include C70600 which contains nickel and manganese to help resist corrosion.
-C71500 is also able to withstand marine conditions, which has a similar makeup to alloy C70600, except that it has even more nickel in its chemical composition.
+Several copper-nickel alloys are suitable for marine applications.
+Examples include C70600, which contains nickel and manganese to help resist corrosion.
+C71500, which has a chemical composition similar to that of alloy C70600, can also withstand marine conditions.

 Applications: water lines, desalination equipment, marine fittings, fasteners, valves, and pumps